bitbeans/StreamCryptor/README.md

 This library targets **.NET 4.5**.

-## SCCEF file format
+## SCCEF file format version 2

 ### EncryptedFileHeader
 - `Version` - Used to indicate the message format.
-Current version is 1.
+Current version is **2**.
 - `BaseNonce` - The 16 bytes, randomly generated nonce used to generate the chunk nonces.
 - `EphemeralNonce` - The 24 byte nonce for the ephemeral secret key.
-- `Key` - The encrypted 32 byte ephemeral secret key to encrypt and decrypt the chunks.
+- `Key` - The encrypted 64 byte ephemeral secret key.
+The first 32 bytes of the key are used to handle the encryption and decryption of the chunks.
+The last 32 bytes are to hash the checksums with blake2b and protect these hashes with a key.
 - `HeaderChecksum` - The header checksum to validate the header and prevent file manipulation.
 - `Filename` - The encrypted original filename, padded to 256 bytes.
 - `FilenameNonce` -  The 24 byte nonce to encrypt the filename.